TheLastMonkey/Link_Scraper_Util_with_GUI/README.md

 What is this thing really for?
 Although this utility has various uses I find that it's highly useful for finding either specific links or links off site.
-For instance if you're on Reddit I need like to get all the imgur or gfycat links
+For instance if you're on Reddit you need like to get all the imgur or gfycat links
 With some simple regex you can easily accomplish that.